geudde/attic-chest/pages/13.reference/01.porden/docs.md

 O'er verdant hills, and cultur'd plains, he roves; Beholding, as he past, with wondering view, 440

-The ocean nymphs their various toils pursue ;
+The ocean nymphs their various toils pursue;

 Some seek the cooling rills or leafy bowers,
-Prune the green shrubs, or tend their opening flowers ; Some for their grots, gay shells and minerals sought, Some their thin webs of fine-spun coral wrought,
+Prune the green shrubs, or tend their opening flowers; Some for their grots, gay shells and minerals sought, Some their thin webs of fine-spun coral wrought,
 Wound thro' the snowy pearl the golden thread,